-- Voting in all elections is electronically and open to all current enrolled full- and part-time AUD students. - Each student is allowed to vote only once. - Voting starts after one week of campaigning and lasts for three full days (8:00 a.m.
-5:00 p.m.) to ensure that all AUD students have the opportunity to vote. - Disputes and Violations - The Student Activities Coordinators (SAC) has the discretionary power to determine and impose penalties specified earlier for any violation of the election code. - Any person or organization that is injured by a candidate's actions must notify the Student Activities Coordinators in an attempt to negotiate a fair settlement of the dispute.
+- The Student Activities Coordinators (SAC) has the discretionary power to determine and impose penalties specified earlier for any violation of the election code. - Any person or organization that is injured by a candidate's actions must notify the Student Activities Coordinators in an attempt to negotiate a fair settlement of the dispute.
 Failing this, either candidate may lodge a formal written complaint with the Student Activities Coordinator. - The Student Activities Coordinators may dismiss a complaint without a hearing under the following circumstances: - The complaint is not filed within three class days after the dispute arose. - The complaint lacks jurisdiction on the subject or party involved. - No relief for the grievance can be granted.
-The complaint is ill founded. - The person filing the complaint has not suffered and is not likely to suffer from the action in question. - No adequate attempt has been made by either of the parties to settle the dispute. - If a hearing is warranted, the SAC will issue a written notice to both parties, stating the time and place of the hearing. - At the time the SAC issues notice of the hearing, it may also issue a temporary order that remains in effect until a decision is reached in the hearing, or until rescinded by the SAC. - If, after a hearing, the SAC determines that the election code has been violated by a candidate or the candidate's agents, it may suspend the candidate or candidate's agents from part or all of their campaign activities for a duration of time to be set by the SAC and/or remove a candidate from the race. - Any willful violation of an SAC decision, ruling, or order by a candidate is sufficient grounds to disqualify that candidate from the race. - All decisions and rulings by the SAC are issued in writing. - Any decision by the SAC may be appealed to the Dean of Student Affairs within 24 hours after the decision has been conveyed.

-• Elections are held every Spring semester and President/Vice President officers serve one full year, all other officers can serve two years upon successful assessment at the end of each academic year.
+The complaint is ill founded. - The person filing the complaint has not suffered and is not likely to suffer from the action in question. - No adequate attempt has been made by either of the parties to settle the dispute. - If a hearing is warranted, the SAC will issue a written notice to both parties, stating the time and place of the hearing. - At the time the SAC issues notice of the hearing, it may also issue a temporary order that remains in effect until a decision is reached in the hearing, or until rescinded by the SAC. - If, after a hearing, the SAC determines that the election code has been violated by a candidate or the candidate's agents, it may suspend the candidate or candidate's agents from part or all of their campaign activities for a duration of time to be set by the SAC and/or remove a candidate from the race. - Any willful violation of an SAC decision, ruling, or order by a candidate is sufficient grounds to disqualify that candidate from the race. - All decisions and rulings by the SAC are issued in writing. - Any decision by the SAC may be appealed to the Dean of Student Affairs within 24 hours after the decision has been conveyed. - Elections are held every Spring semester and President/Vice President officers serve one full year, all other officers can serve two years upon successful assessment at the end of each academic year.
 The SGA meetings are open to all students.